Telecoaster/telecoaster.github.io/README.md

 Dwayne Moore
 ------------
-I lead a small innovative team of developers working to promote DevOps, Agile and automation.
+Software Engineer leading a small innovative team of developers working to promote DevOps, Agile and automation.

 Education